ysycloud/paraGSEA/docs/Tools/Cluster_KMediods++_ompi.md

 4. If you set the number of clusters too big, clustering algorithm may not converge quickly.

-It may will produce the following output:
+It may produce the following output:
 ```shell
 Matrix is Loading...!
 loading IO and prework time : 0.0168 s